Your rights if you share rented accommodation

 You may have different types of tenancy agreements.
 Some of you may have more rights than others.
 For example, short assured tenants can be evicted more easily than assured tenants.

 If you have separate tenancy agreements and one of the other tenants is causing problems, your landlord may decide to evict them.
-If this does happen, it won't affect your tenancy.
+If this does happen, it will not affect your tenancy.

 What rights and responsibilities do sole tenants have?